Pavement licences

 • ensure that the notice remains in place until the end of the public consultation period

-You must use the public notice prescribed by this authority.
+You must use the public notice prescribed by this authority – this notice must be agreed with the authority before being displayed.
 If you fail to place the public notice on display for the required amount of time, your application will be invalid and the fee non-refundable.

 Determination

-If we receive objections, we will refer the application to the council's director of environment who will, in consultation with the vice-chair of the licensing committee, determine the application.
+If we receive objections, the application will be referred to the Council's Head of Public Protection who will, in consultation with the Vice-Chair of the Licensing Committee, determine the application.

 We will not grant a pavement licence where issuing the licence will result in: